vkakerbeck/tbp.monty/docs/overview/vision-of-the-thousand-brains-project/capabilities-of-the-system.md

 - Recognizing objects when they are partially occluded by other objects.

+### Further Capabilities That we are Currently Working on are:

 - Learning categories of objects and generalizing to new instances of a category.

 - Learning and recognizing compositional objects, including novel combinations of their parts.